 Send Santa to the back door to save energy at Christmas

 It may be Father Christmas’s usual point of entry, but the chimney is also a major culprit for losing heat from your home.
-A chimney balloon or sheep will block off cold breezes and stop precious warm air from escaping.
+A chimney balloon or sheep will block cold breezes and stop precious warm air from escaping.
 Just make sure to let Santa know not to use the normal entrance!

 Â